in

 Wild garlic

-• Plants grow to 3 feet tall.
+• Wild garlic grows to 3 feet tall.

-• Leaves of some species are hollow and round with a pointed tip; other species leaves are entire and elliptical.
+• Leaves of some species are hollow and round with a pointed tip; other species’ leaves are entire and elliptical.

 • Basal sheath encircles stems.